 That’s why starting your own website is a phenomenal passive income option.
 There are literally dozens of revenue streams, and many that offer recurring revenue.

-If you’re interested in starting a blog, I have a free email course: How To Make Your First $1K Blogging.
+If you’re interested in starting a blog, I developed a free course to help.
+It’s called How To Make Your First $1,000 Blogging.

 In this 100% free guide, you’ll discover: